-In most circumstances, the amount of child support payments depends on the number of children, the income of both parents, and the child’s needs.
-You can estimate your fair share of support by using Hawaii’s child support guidelines, but a court or state agency could increase or decrease payments based on certain exceptions.
+In most circumstances, a child support award will depend on the number of children involved, the parents’ income, and the child’s needs.
+You can estimate your potential support obligation support by using Hawaii’s child support calculator.
+A judge or state agency will review the guideline amount, but can increase or decrease child support payments based on your situation and child’s needs.

 Once you have both parents’ gross income, you make deductions to determine net income for each.
-Net income is gross income minus spousal support paid, pre-existing child support paid, social security, and state and federal income taxes.
+A parent’s “net income” is the gross income minus spousal support paid, preexisting child support paid, social security, and state, and federal income taxes.
 You might qualify for additional deductions depending on the type of work you do, and you could take certain credits for things like health insurance premiums already paid.

 You also need to know the custody arrangement, in other words, how much time each parent will spend with the child, before you can calculate support.
-There are a variety of ways to share parenting time, but the guidelines calculate support differently if the parents share equal time (meaning, the child lives with each parent 50% of the time), close to equal time (where the child stays with the non-custodial parent between 143 and 183 nights a year) or have a split custody arrangement (where the parents divide the kids between them – mom takes the older child while dad has the younger child, for example).
+There are a variety of ways to share parenting time, but the guidelines calculate support differently if the parents share equal time (meaning, the child lives with each parent 50% of the time), close to equal time (where the child stays with the noncustodial parent between 143 and 183 nights a year) or have a split custody arrangement (where the parents divide the kids between them, for example mom takes the older child while dad has the younger child).

-Sometimes, the amount given by the guidelines is unfair to a parent or the child.
-Before a child support order is in place, either parent can ask a court or state agency to adjust the amount of support, either up or down, based on exceptional circumstances.
+Sometimes, the resulting guideline child support amount is unfair to a parent or the child.
+Before a child support order is in place, either parent can ask a court or state agency to adjust the amount of support up or down, based on exceptional circumstances.

 Whether a circumstance justifies deviation from the guidelines depends on each family’s unique situation.
-Some good examples, however, are when child support payments exceed 70% of the paying parent’s net income, or where there are other children (from a different relationship) to support, or where either the child or the parent has extraordinary needs – like physical or emotional disabilities.
+Some reasons to deviate from the guideline amount are when support payments eat up the majority of the paying parent’s net income, there are other children in the parent’s household who need support, or the parent or child has extraordinary medical or physical needs.